Microsoft Outlook: Introduction

 Managing Email

-- Setting preferences
+- Setting options

 - Setting default fonts and colors

-- Setting up a signature for emails
+- Setting up signatures for emails

 - Creating and sending emails